rcarrata/rcarrata.github.io/_posts/2020-06-02-canary-in-service-mesh.md

 ## 1. Deploy customer v2 microservice

-In this case, we will use one of the external service to set up a Canary to version v2 based on the content of an http header: user
+In this case, we will use one of the external services to set up a Canary to version v2 based on the content of an HTTP header: user

 ```
 oc new-app -l app=customer,version=v2 --name=customer-v2 --docker-image=quay.io/rcarrata/customer:quarkus -e VERSION=v2 -e  JAVA_OPTIONS='-Xms512m -Xmx512m -Djava.net.preferIPv4Stack=true' -n $OCP_NS